ofir6868/LaEnterpriseInternational/README.md

 # Pronin is a Pronin
 # Yoni is a Yoni
-# Rashman is a Copier
+# Rashman is a king